brave/qa-resources/wikitemplate-cr-upgrade.md

 - [ ] Test zoom saved when you navigate within a single origin site.
 - [ ] Test that navigating to a different origin resets the zoom

+## Bravery settings

+- [ ] Check that HTTPS Everywhere works by loading https://https-everywhere.badssl.com/
+- [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
+- [ ] Check that ad replacement works on http://slashdot.org
+- [ ] Check that toggling to blocking and allow ads works as expected.
+- [ ] Test that clicking through a cert error in https://badssl.com/ works.
+- [ ] Test that Safe Browsing works (https://www.raisegame.com/)
+- [ ] Turning Safe Browsing off and shields off both disable safe browsing for https://www.raisegame.com/.
+- [ ] Visit https://brianbondy.com/ and then turn on script blocking, nothing should load.
+Allow it from the script blocking UI in the URL bar and it should work.
+- [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings.
+- [ ] Test that turning on fingerprinting protection in about:preferences shows 3 fingerprints blocked at https://jsfiddle.net/bkf50r8v/13/.
+Test that turning it off in the Bravery menu shows 0 fingerprints blocked.
+- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/9/ when 3rd party cookies are blocked and not blank when 3rd party cookies are unblocked.
+- [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ when fingerprinting protection is on.
+- [ ] Test that browser is not detected on https://extensions.inrialpes.fr/brave/

 ## Content tests

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
 Test that context menus work in the new twitter tab.